FAQ – Frequently Asked Questions

 - 3D models can be exported for 3D printing and defect analysis

-(2) Visualizing internal defects in an easy-to-understand 3D format
+We want data that visualizes internal defects in an easy-to-understand 3D format.

 (3) When in-house CT equipment is busy or overbooked